How Can FearAZ.com Help You?

 Having a genetic history of mental issues, especially anxiety disorders, makes a person more susceptible to developing a phobia.
 In these cases, the risk is higher since even the slightest cues can lead to the onset of the phobia.

-Middle-aged people and people suffering from chronic illness are more likely to develop this death phobia as they witness the death of near-age friends and relatives and may be experiencing a lot of pain and suffering due to their illness.
+Middle-aged people and those suffering from chronic illness are more likely to develop this death phobia.
+They may witness the death of near-age friends and relatives and may be experiencing pain and suffering themselves due to illness.

 Excessive Fear Symptoms